 California has a huge variety of national and state parks.
 Among those, Yosemite National Park in the Sierra Nevada is probably the most popular one.
-It holds some of the most famous natural landmarks in California and the US, like El Capitan, Half Dome, and Yosemite Falls.
+It holds some of the most famous landmarks in California and natural wonders in the US, like El Capitan, Half Dome, and Yosemite Falls.

-	Created in 1890, Yosemite is a UNESCO heritage site since 1984.
+Created in 1890, Yosemite has been a UNESCO heritage site since 1984.
 More than 3 million people visit this park to explore its deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area, and much more.

 The Yosemite Valley attracts most of the park’s visitors, but the park is huge with 3 081 km², so there are many points of interest outside the main valley.

 The Death Valley in the Mojave Desert is another striking location in California, but it couldn’t be more different.
 It is similarly famous but for completely different reasons.
 As the name hints, the Death Valley is extremely hot and dry.
 In fact, it’s famous for being north America’s driest and hottest place, with two inches of annual rainfall and a record high of 134ºF (56ºC).